riyannode/Paylabs/README.md

 `x402 Service Edge`
 = Paid invocation of individual agent services.
+Each x402 service edge represents a separately accountable capability boundary, not a transaction counter.
+A paid seller endpoint executes only after x402 settlement and returns a distinct output consumed by the next stage, such as live source discovery, trust evaluation, budget allocation, creator attribution, or payout execution.

+Internal x402 payments represent delegated units of work inside the agent runtime, while the economic loop ultimately exits the internal graph through real USDC payouts to eligible verified creators.

 **Note:** Settlement has 2 services on Normal (`creator_attribution`, `creator_payout_router`) and 3 services on Advanced, where `advanced_evidence_evaluator` is added for deeper source comparison.